Iran intensifies attacks on Gulf energy sites after Israel struck its key gas field

 Underscoring the danger to ships in the region, a vessel was set ablaze off the coast of the United Arab Emirates and another damaged off Qatar.
 But efforts to bypass the strait were also under pressure: An Iranian drone hit a Saudi refinery on the Red Sea, which the country had been hoping to use as an alternative exit route.

-Brent crude oil, the international standard, spiked to as high as $118 a barrel, up more than 60% since Israel and the United States started the war Feb.
-28 with strikes on Iran.
+Brent crude oil, the international standard, spiked to as high as $118 a barrel, up more than 60% since Israel and the United States started the war.
 The European benchmark for natural gas prices rose 17% on Thursday and has doubled in the past month.

-Ahead of a European Union summit overshadowed by the conflict’s impact on energy prices, French President Emmanuel Macron condemned what he called a “reckless” escalation and urged a truce and negotiations as the Islamic holy month of Ramadan comes to an end.

 Energy infrastructure is targeted around the Gulf